Flies and Honey publicity photos in collaboration with Joonas Sdiri

 Each variation appears as an independent form, yet all remain connectable — distinct yet related, like fragments of a shared syntax.
 Through repetition and systematic alteration, the process itself becomes a language.

-Further development In a further phase of development, the symbol system will be integrated into a project featuring screen prints and hand-painted motifs on recycled textile garments and accessories during spring 2026.
+Further development In a further phase of development, the symbol system will be integrated into a project featuring screen prints and hand-painted motifs on recycled textile garments and accessories.

-Similarly, the works from Flies and Honey aim to convey a ritual, choreographic ceremony: two dancers gradually dress themselves in the modular textile sculptures, piece by piece.
-The visual language is predominantly black and white, punctuated by carefully chosen color elements.
+Similarly, the works from Flies and Honey evoke a ritual, choreographic ceremony, where two bodies gradually dress themselves in modular textile sculptures, assembling identity and form piece by piece.

 THE CORE VALUES OF JENNYVEXALA